 The second half of 2008 was eventful to say the least.
 Sadly, my beloved tabby Poodle cat, Pupsy, just became too ill in October of last year and had to be put to sleep.
-I miss her desperately and even now, keep thinking that I see her out of the corner of my eye.
-She was a real friend and companion and I shall miss her forever.
+I miss her desperately and

 My Grandma also very sadly passed away late last year which has devastated our family.
 She loved the farm and really enjoyed her time here when she came to stay and said that the place reminded her of her home in Scotland and made her feel young again.
 It was always so nice to see her hang her walking stick up for the week once she arrived.
 She never used it here, just never felt the need for it!
 She was a very special lady who will always be loved and never forgotten.